Yuchen1203/tt-um-Ziyi-Yuchen/README.md

 ## How it works

 The PWM generates a 10 MHz PWM signal whose duty cycle can be adjusted using two buttons.
-Uses a slow clock enable signal and a series of D flip-flops to stabilize the button inputs.
-The debounced signals then control the increase or decrease of the PWM duty cycle.
 The PWM duty cycle can be increased or decreased in steps, constrained between 10% and 90%.

 ## How to test